Kalkidanalemaye/Bikesharing_/citibike_analysis.md

 # Challenge

-We landed on these questions:
+My team and I landed on three questions:

 1. What is the gender diversity of Des Moines?
 2. How does it compare to the gender diversity of New York City?